 Generates 2D outlines from curves.
 It creates width-preview meshes driven by various parameters; mesh precision settings and preview mode are available along with tools for smart curve/polyline conversion.
 FlatWorms plugin was developed as a patterning exploration tool and a laser-cutter companion.

 Rhino 5.0 SR12 or newer is required to run FlatWorms.
 It also includes the RhPicture plug-in so the bitmap-driven width feature could be available.
+It also works in Rhino 6 and 7.

 DOWNLOAD and run 'FlatWorms.rhi' file.